mwx66/DOSP-RAG/README.md

 pip install -r requirement.txt
 ```
 ## Quick start
-When you provide your API kEY in the .env file, you can use DOSP-RAG for CMWNG by running the command below in the linux terminal
+When you provide your API KEY in the .env file, you can use DOSP-RAG for CMWNG by running the command below in the linux terminal

 ```
 python main_chain.py